Volunteer: Political Affairs Programme

 Some tips for your application 🫡

 Tailor Your CV: Craft a CV that emphasises any relevant skills or experiences, even if they are not directly related to political affairs.
-Focus on your commitment to social issues and any volunteer work you've done.
+Focus on your commitment to social change and any volunteer work you've done.

 Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and detail why you want to contribute to The Borgen Project.
 Mention specific aspects of their work that resonate with you and how you can add value.